-Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% and subject to the maximum cap of the state's average weekly wage (\$1,287 for 2023).
+Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% and subject to the maximum cap of the state's average weekly wage (\$1,337 in 2024).

 Funding Mechanism: The program will be funded by premiums paid by employees and employers, with employers required to cover at least 50% of the premiums.
-Beginning January 1, 2026, the employer premium rates shall be:
+Beginning January 1, 2026, the employer premium rates, capped at the taxable wage limit, shall be:

-- 0.7% for employers participating in both the state medical and family benefit programs; - 0.4% for employers participating in only the state medical benefit program, with an approved private plan for the family benefit program; and - 0.3% for employers participating in only the state family benefit program, with an approved private plan for the medical benefit program.
+- 0.7% for employers participating in both the state medical and family benefit programs; - 0.4% for employers participating in only the state medical benefit program, with an approved private plan for the family benefit program; and

+0.3% for employers participating in only the state family benefit program, with an approved private plan for the medical benefit program.